 Teaching animation at Evergreen involves designing syllabi that integrate animation techniques and principles into various other disciplines.
-Below is an essay I wrote for the Animation Journal describing three different interdisciplinary programs I’ve collaborated on at Evergreen.
+Below are two pieces I’ve written describing approaches I’ve taken for teaching animation in the context of other disciplines.

 Teaching Animation in an Interdisciplinary Context